 Where a property is vacant, the delinquent taxpayer may be afforded a final opportunity to make payment or establish a delinquent tax payment contract via letter from the Treasurer's Office.
-11 This letter will also offer the taxpayer the option of conveying the property directly to the Cuyahoga Land Bank or municipal land bank utilizing a deed in lieu of foreclosure.
-If the taxpayer fails to complete any of these options within 30 days of the date of the letter, or misses payment on an established contract, foreclosure proceedings may begin.
+The taxpayer may be afforded the option of conveying the property directly to the Cuyahoga Land Bank or a municipal land bank utilizing a deed in lieu of foreclosure.
+If the taxpayer fails to complete any of these options within 30 days, or misses payment on an established contract, foreclosure proceedings may begin.